sourcebots/sbot/docs/source/tutorials/using-your-kit.rst

 ------------------

 When you move your robot, it's likely you'll want your robot to go from stand- still to moving at a high speed.
-The dumb way of doing this is to just immediately set the power of the motors from ``0`` to ``1``.
+The most obvious way of doing this is to just immediately set the power of the motors from ``0`` to ``1``.

 There are 2 problems with doing this:

-1. Setting the power from ``0`` to ``1`` very quickly draws a very large current from the motor, So much so that it might trip the safety on our power board.
+1. Setting the power from ``0`` to ``1`` very quickly draws a very large current from the motor, so much so that it might trip the over-current protection on our power board.
 2. Quickly changing the speed can cause the wheels to slip, meaning your robot won't necessarily go the distance or direction you expect it to.